terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

-The following diagram shows how the GPT-3 transformer (TF) works.
+## **The following diagram explains the core GPT-3 transformer (TF) hack**

+*Note: Even the latest LLM TFs use the same basic algorithm*.

 TF is the core of AI.
 The latest models are basically the same.
 - Loop X inputs 2048 token embeddings (12288 FP16 #s for each token)
 - The TF runs > 1 million billion computations to compute the next token (these computations are 100% deterministic; they will always give the same results for the same inputs).
 - At the end of 96 computational layers the 12288 FP16 #s  for the last token are the classification of the pattern formed by (up to) 2048 input embeddings.